vmware/govmomi/govc/USAGE.md

 Rules are not enabled by default, use the 'enable' flag to enable upon creation or cluster.rule.change after creation.

-One of '-affinity', '-anti-affinity' or '-vm-host' must be provided to specify the rule type.
+One of '-affinity', '-anti-affinity', '-depends' or '-vm-host' must be provided to specify the rule type.

 With '-affinity' or '-anti-affinity', at least 2 vm NAME arguments must be specified.

+With '-depends', vm group NAME and vm group dependency NAME arguments must be specified.

 With '-vm-host', use the '-vm-group' flag combined with the '-host-affine-group' and/or '-host-anti-affine-group' flags.